 Musicianship: The band is made of up four members who are all very essential to their live presentation and recordings.
 Lead singer and guitarist Ana Ayon sings in a versatile manner that is comparable to Siouxsie Sioux from Siouxsie and the Banshees.
 Shelina Louise elegantly alternates from a keyboard to a keytar.
 Mike Morales’s completes this cohesive unit with his ability to play post punk and gothic-rock bass tabs exceptionally well.

 Performance: Hawaiian T-Shirt performed seven songs at an undisclosed location that locals refer to as the “Church of Fun.”
 With a fluorescent upside-down cross looming in the dark backdrop, Tara Edwards pounded the drums with such skill and enthusiasm that it set an energetic tone for the entire evening.
 The art-punk song “Sandpaper” highlighted her percussion technique along with Ayon’s ability to chant, scream and sing in ascending scales.
 Later, the feminist dance-punk song “Chantelle” showcased Shelina Louise’s dynamic ability to maneuver two separate keyboards and Morales’ charismatic stage presence with a bass guitar.

-Summary: Hawaiian T-Shirt know how to present a credible blend of art-punk, garage punk, post punk, gothic rock and indie rock, with nods to goth gods like Peter Murphy/Bauhaus and Siouxsie.
-As the show reached its dynamic conclusion, Morales jumped off the stage and began to dance with audience members––a perfect ending for the band and their loyal supporters.
+Summary: Hawaiian T-Shirt presented a credible blend of art-punk, garage punk, post punk, gothic rock and indie rock--complete with several nods to goth gods like Peter Murphy and Bauhaus.
+As the show reached its dynamic conclusion, Mike Morales jumped off the stage and began to dance with audience members.
+This was the perfect ending for a band with such loyal supporters.

 Church of Fun Los Angeles, CA